CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/quick-start.md

 ![Validation worksheet showing one valid PERSON row and one row with an invalid person_id](/img/quick-start-xlsx-report.svg)

 `--report-xlsx` requires `Excel::Writer::XLSX`, which is installed with the distribution dependencies.

-## What these examples show

-- the table schema is inferred from `DRUG_EXPOSURE.csv` or `PERSON.csv`
-- the same PostgreSQL DDL drives successful and failing checks
-- terminal, JSON, TSV, and XLSX outputs describe the same validation result
-- each invocation validates one CSV file against one OMOP table

 For folder-level validation, see [Validate a Folder](./validate-a-folder.md).
 If a CSV needs canonical DDL column order for a later import, see [CSV Reorder Utility](../reference/csv-reorder-utility.md).